-The core idea is to train the model using pairs of symmetric planning problems.
-For a given planning problem, we generate two distinct (encoder) input sequences, $X$ and $X'$, that share an identical underlying state and goal structure and differ solely in the names assigned to the objects.
-Similarly, we generate two corresponding (decoder) output sequences, $Y$ and $Y'$, which are the plans predicted for $X$ and $X'$, respectively, for training.
-Since $X$ and $X'$ represent the same planning problem, the model should ideally process them in a way that reflects this equivalence.
-We propose two renaming-modes for this: \textit{Rename-One}, where object names in $X$ are fixed for all training instances and object names in $X'$ are randomized, and \textit{Rename-Both}, where object names in both $X$ and $X'$ are randomized.
+The core idea is to train on pairs of symmetric planning problems.
+For a given problem, we generate two encoder input sequences, $X$ and $X'$, that share the same underlying state and goal structure but differ only in object names.
+We similarly generate two corresponding decoder output sequences, $Y$ and $Y'$, which are the plans predicted for $X$ and $X'$, respectively.
+Since $X$ and $X'$ represent the same planning problem, the model should process them in a way that reflects this equivalence.
+We propose two renaming modes: \textit{Rename-One}, where object names in $X$ are fixed across training instances and object names in $X'$ are randomized, and \textit{Rename-Both}, where object names in both $X$ and $X'$ are randomized.
 We then rename the objects in $Y$ and $Y'$ accordingly.
-Preliminary experiments showed that the Rename-One mode is preferable for predicting heuristics, while Rename-Both is preferable for plan generation.
-We then encourage equivalent behavior across both sequences using two complementary contrastive loss components.
+Preliminary experiments showed that Rename-One works better for predicting heuristics, whereas Rename-Both is better for plan generation.
+We encourage equivalent behavior across both sequences using two complementary contrastive losses.

-The first, the attention loss $\attloss$, is motivated by the intuition that if the model encodes the ``same algorithm'' regardless of names, the attention scores between corresponding parts of the input must be identical across all layers and heads.
-Figure~\ref{fig:dl_encoder} illustrates this.
-We calculate $\attloss$ as follows:
+The first, the attention loss $\attloss$, is motivated by the intuition that if the model encodes the same algorithm regardless of names, the attention scores between corresponding parts of the input must match across layers and heads (Figure~\ref{fig:dl_encoder}).
+We define $\attloss$ as:

-Here, $B$ denotes the batch size and $\textit{Att}$ the set of all attention modules across layers and heads. $\alpha$ and $\alpha'$ are shorthand for the attention scores produced by the transformer for sequences $(X, Y)$ and $(X', Y')$, respectively.
+Here, $B$ denotes the batch size and $\textit{Att}$ the set of all attention modules across layers and heads. $\alpha$ and $\alpha'$ are the attention scores produced by the transformer for $(X, Y)$ and $(X', Y')$, respectively.

-The second component, the hidden state loss $\hidloss$, aims to encourage similarity directly within the learned token representations.
-It is based on the idea that the hidden state vector for a token should contain features related to the underlying problem structure which are independent of the specific object names assigned. $\hidloss$ is computed as follows:
+The second component, the hidden state loss $\hidloss$, encourages similarity directly in the learned token representations.
+It is based on the idea that the hidden state vector for a token should encode problem-structure features that are independent of the specific object names.
+We compute $\hidloss$ as:

-Here, $H^{(l)}$ denotes the hidden states after the $l$:th encoder layer when $H = X$ and the $l$:th decoder layer when $H = Y$.
-Additionally, $[{:}d_k]$ denotes a projection that selects the first $d_k$ dimensions of said hidden states.
+Here, $H^{(l)}$ denotes the hidden states after the $l$:th encoder layer when $H = X$ and the $l$:th decoder layer when $H = Y$, and $[{:}d_k]$ denotes a projection selecting the first $d_k$ dimensions of these hidden states.